Pure Storage Unveils Cloud-Scale All-Flash Data Platform

 FlashBlade is an elastic scale-out system capable of delivering performance as that of all-flash systems, but with the ability to scale up to the petabyte level.
 It aims to provide enterprises with an all-flash storage platform at less than $1/usable gigabyte.

-FlashBlade’s hardware and software consists of three core elements: Blade, Elasticity Scale-Out Software and Elastic Fabric.
+FlashBlade’s hardware and software consist of three core elements: Blade, Elasticity Scale-Out Software and Elastic Fabric.

 Each blade contains compute power for data and metadata processing, raw NAND flash for storage and NV-RAM capacity for power-safe protection of writes in flight.
 Blades are engineered to be ultra-dense and low-power, in 8TB and 52TB capacities.

 Elasticity is the software heart of FlashBlade.
-Elasticity implements a common object store in the system and also performs storage services such as data reduction, encryption and N+2 erasure coding, scale-out protocol services such as NFS (file) and S3 (object), as well as low-level flash management and LDPC error correction are .
-Because Elasticity is one code base across flash management, protocols, volume and storage services, all layers share a common extensible metadata engine and garbage collection for higher global system efficiency.
+Elasticity implements a common object store in the system and also performs storage services such as data reduction, encryption and N+2 erasure coding, scale-out protocol services such as NFS (file) and S3 (object), as well as low-level flash management and LDPC error correction, because Elasticity is one code base across flash management, protocols, volume and storage services, all layers share a common extensible metadata engine and garbage collection for higher global system efficiency.

 Elastic Fabric is a built-in, software-defined, low-latency 40 Gb/s Ethernet network.
 The Elastic Fabric combines blade-to-blade, chassis interconnect and client connectivity into one network, with software-defined QoS to ensure proper traffic prioritization.
 Both the Elastic Fabric and Elasticity leverage proprietary protocols on top of the commodity Ethernet network for the highest performance low-latency communication.